tud-hri/joan/docs/index.md

 # JOAN documentation

 Welcome to the JOAN human-automated vehicle interaction simulator documentation!
-This documentation should get you up and running with JOAN and [CARLA](http://carla.org){target="_blank"}.
+This documentation should get you up and running with JOAN and [Carla](http://carla.org){target="_ blank"}.

-JOAN is a software framework that builds upon CARLA, a simulator made to study automated driving, by making CARLA also useful for human-in-the-loop experiments of human drivers and other road users interacting with automated vehicles.
+JOAN is a software framework that extends Carla, a simulator made to study automated driving, by making Carla also useful for human-in-the-loop experiments of human drivers and other road users interacting with automated vehicles.

 Among others, we build JOAN to enable you to

 - Quickly set up (human-in-the-loop) experiments
 - Define traffic scenarios